xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 ![Figure 1]({{site.baseurl}}/attachments/X Cart online store builder    Your company name    Manage category  Apparel.png)

 Once completed you should also do the same to the products from this category.
-For this purpose please open the 'Products' section in the admin area, choose the category you worked with previously in the 'Any Category' drop-down and click _**Search**_.
+For this purpose please open the 'Catalog: Products' section in the admin area, choose the category you worked with previously in the 'Any Category' drop-down and click _**Search**_.
 (Figire 2)

 ![Figure 2]({{site.baseurl}}/attachments/Products.png)